Dumaguete and Bacolod are both cities on the island of Negros in the Philippines.

-The best way to get from Dumaguete to Bacolod is by bus as it’s one of the quickest transport methods at just 6 hours and costs approximately 315PHP per person.
-You can book tickets for this journey online in advance or in person at the bus stop.
+The best way to get from Dumaguete to Bacolod is by bus.
+The journey takes just 6 hours and costs approximately 315PHP per person.
+You can book bus tickets for this journey online in advance or in person at the bus stop.

 That said, I wanted to give you information on all the different transportation options available so you can make the decision for yourselves as to how you want to get from Dumaguete to Bacolod.